enthought/envisage/docs/source/tasks_user_manual/intro.rst

 .. index:: background, Workbench
 .. _historical-background:

-Many of the ideas behind Tasks plugin originate in another Envisage plugin, called the Workbench (which, in turn, took considerable inspiration from Eclipse).
-Indeed, the Tasks plugin has been created largely to serve as a replacement for the Workbench, borrowing its more useful features while replacing those which experience has indicated to be cumbersome or inflexible.
-The most significant of these issues include:
+Many of the ideas behind the Tasks plugin originate in another Envisage plugin, called the Workbench (which, in turn, took considerable inspiration from Eclipse).
+While the Workbench is useful for creating IDE-style applications---it was designed for this purpose---there is a large class of applications for which it is too inflexible.
+Significant issues
+include:

 - **A lack of distinction between the semantics of UI elements and the layout of those elements.** A perspective (the Workbench analogue of a task) has very little responsibility besides saving the state the user interface.
 Views (the analogues of dock panes) are added directly to the Workbench, which means that they cannot be restricted to certain perspectives, nor can a perspective exercise meaningful control over the layout of its views.
-Furthermore, recourse must often be made to application-level globals when communicating between views, as there is no structure imposed on them by the active perspective.
-Finally, since the application menus are not connected to perspectives, there can be only a single set of menu items during the entire application lifecycle.
+Furthermore, since there is no structure imposed on views by the active perspective, there is no mechanism for coupling UI components, if this becomes necessary.
+Finally, since the application menus are not connected to perspectives, it is very difficult to maintain multiple sets of menus over the application lifecycle.

 - **A non-customizable central pane.** The notion of editors is inextricably connected to the Workbench; the central pane must be a notebook-style